o3de/o3de.org/content/docs/userguide/gems-system-save-data.md

+description: ' Use the SaveData gem to save data in &ALYlong; for your game and game players. '
+slug: gems-system-save-data
+title: SaveData Gem
+---
 # SaveData Gem<a name="gems-system-save-data"></a>

 The SaveData gem encapsulates all the functionality in Lumberyard for saving game and individual user data under a single platform\-agnostic set of API operations\.

-![\[The SaveData gem in Project Configurator.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/gems-system-save-data-1.png)
+![\[The SaveData gem in Project Configurator.\]](/images/gems-system-save-data-1.png)

 To enable gems, see [Enabling Gems](gems-system-using-project-configurator.md)\.